Akashdhotre10/documentation-compliance-agent/README.md

 - Add a background job mode so large compliance runs can execute asynchronously
 - Improve the UI and reporting experience with more detailed insights and visual analytics

-## License

-This project is intended for internal evaluation and experimentation.
-Please check your organization’s usage policy before deploying it in production.